fslev/cucumber-jutils/Readme.md

 Scenario variables are read using `#[` and `]` delimiters.
 __Important note:__ If you want to use scenario variables inside your step arguments, your step definition has to use [anonymous parameter types](https://github.com/cucumber/cucumber-expressions#readme).

-These variables can be set using different pre-defined steps:
+Variables can be set using different pre-defined steps:

 ### `* var <name>="<value>"`
 Example: